JAZZ at El Camino College

 Large Jazz Ensembles

-Big band jazz has been a long tradition in the Music Program at El Camino College.
-We have a collection of over 1,100 charts in our library from publication dated in the 1940s to the present day, and continues to grow.
-ECC currently has two jazz bands which rehearse weekly.
+Big Band Jazz has been a long tradition in the Music Program at El Camino College.
+We have a growing collection of over 1,100 charts in our library from publication dated in the 1940s to the present day.
+ECC currently has two jazz bands that rehearse weekly.
 Auditions are held on the first Monday of the Fall and Spring semesters.
 Older adult section is available (Music 567)

 Commercial / Jazz Theory (Music 105)